Clinical Research Informatics

-Together, these teams develop, enhance, and support multiple, clinical research IT applications.
-CRIC is responsible for a number of initiatives that have the potential to transform U-M’s clinical and translational research mission: REDCap, OpenClinica Enterprise, UMClinicalStudies.org, TATUM, Research Participant Scheduling Portal, and Freezerworks.
+Together, we develop, enhance, and support multiple, clinical research IT applications.
+The team is responsible for a number of initiatives that have the potential to transform U-M’s clinical and translational research mission: REDCap, OpenClinica Enterprise, UMClinicalStudies.org, TATUM, and the Research Participant Scheduling Portal.

-CRIC partners with several informatics and IT service units to provide federated, well-functioning clinical research and service capabilities.
-They include the Center for Computational Medicine and Biology, Medical Center Information Technology, Cancer Center Informatics, the Cancer Center Clinical Trials Office, and Information and Technology Services.
+We collaborate with several informatics and IT service units to provide federated clinical research service capabilities.
+They include the Medical School Information Services Research IT Program, the Center for Computational Medicine and Biology, Medical Center Information Technology, Cancer Center Informatics, the Cancer Center Clinical Trials Office, and Information and Technology Services.

 REDCap is a secure, web-based application designed to support electronic data capture for clinical research studies.
-REDCap provides:
+REDCap offers:

 - An intuitive interface for data entry (with data validation)